JoeM-RP/JoeM-RP/README.md

 Hello!
 My name is Joe Meyer; Full-time developer, part-time hobby-jogger, Tsar of awful check-in comments.
 I like cooking, exploring Chicago, and a good story.
 I write code sometimes.

-In fact, I’ve been writing code sometimes since about 2010; typically JavaScript, C#, CSS, and other things related to function and form for web and phone apps, both native and HTML-based.
+In fact, I’ve been writing code sometimes since about 2010; typically Typescript, C#, CSS, and other things related to function and form for web and phone apps, both native and HTML-based.
 Recently, I’ve taken a particular shine to React Native and other technologies that make cross-platform native possible from a single code base.
 I like to blog about the things I learn at a little company called [Rightpoint](https://www.rightpoint.com/) as well as the cool stuff I learn on my own time.

 Ask me about good restaurants in Chicago.
 I dine out sometimes.